artialex/artialex.github.io/public/notes/The way I write these notes.md

 # The way I write these notes

-When I started to learn programming I quickly realized that the amount of information I have to work with is very high.
-So I needed a system to store any valuable information
+When I started to learn programming, after some time I realized that the amount of information I have to work with is high.
+Thus I needed a system to store any valuable information

 The first idea was to save everything I needed as browser bookmarks.
 I thought